alexhelms/lumidex/README.md

 - Statistics -> See your total integration time and breakdown by filter
 - Advanced Filters -> Search the database by most header fields
 - Image Export -> Copy images to a destination folder
-- Astrobin Export -> Export acquisition details in Astrobin CSV format
+- AstroBin Export -> Export acquisition details in AstroBin CSV format
 - Duplicate Detection -> See a list of duplicate images so you can track them down
 - Edit Data -> Edit the database contents for images so you have consistent data (does not alter files)